 Remember your first pregnancy?
 All those people telling you to take it easy?
 Never being able to lift anything bigger than a kettle without somebody jumping in?
 Being able to nap at any given moment and sleeping through the night?
-If only it was the same the second time around.
+If only pregnancy was the same the second time around.

 The Difference in Sickness